cshenton/neuroevolution/README.md

     - Log group
 - Workers
     - Security group (no ingress)
-    - Spot fleet of desired size (`c5.9xlarge`, `c5.18xlarge`)
+    - Spot fleet of desired size (`c5.18xlarge`)
     - ECS Task (1 vCPU per container)
     - ECS Service with `numWorkers` tasks
     - Log group

-With a spot bid price of 0.02 per vCPU per hour.
-So running 720 workers (like in the Uber paper) for an hour will cost at most `0.02*720 + 0.1 = $14.5`.
-More likely is a price around `0.013` per vCPU hour, meaning a per hour cluster cost of `$9.48`.
-Note in the template that the request is fulfilled with high capacity c5.9xlarge and c5.18xlarge instances, in order to reach the desired cpu count while remaining under the default 20 spot instance per region limit.
+Unfortunately, AWS limits spot fleets to 360 vCPUs per account by default, which is 180 discrete cpu cores.
+Therefore, we run 180 workers by default, and larger attempts will fail to fulfill the bigger spot request.

+Running this 180 worker fleet for an hour costs at most `0.04*180 + 0.1 = $7.3`, with more likely
+prices hovering around `$4.80`.

 For comparison, a p3 instance in the same region (`ap-southeast-2`) costs `$12.24` per hour for a four NVIDIA Tesla V100 GPU instance.

 ## Comments

-- Using more efficient run time language for master pays off, seamless handles 100s of workers.
--

 ## Protobufs